RishitToteja/rishittoteja.github.io/_news/announcement_24.md

 related_posts: false
 ---

-Joining Amazon as an Applied Scientist working with the World Wide Pricing Team.
+Joining Amazon as an Applied Scientist.
+Working with the World Wide Pricing Team.